Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 ## Challenge - Giphy

-This challenge will be to remake the giphy web site with JavaScript.
+This challenge will be to remake the Giphy web site with JavaScript.
 Following the steps below will create a web page that loads images from the Giphy service.

 Create a new index.html file.
 You'll need a script tag at the bottom of the body.